 How to get there: From the MoMA, walk three blocks down Fifth Ave. to 51st St.

-Up next, walk .5-mile to a grand train station and some dinner.
+Up next, walk a .5 mile to a grand train station and have some dinner.

 Grand Central Terminal — Fourth Stop